 How Much Does Window Installation Cost In Dallas?

-The price of window installation or replacement is influenced by a number of factors, including the number and size of the windows, the materials you choose, and how difficult your windows are to access or install.
+Window installation and replacement costs are influenced by a number of factors, including the materials you choose, how difficult your windows are to access or install, and the number and size of the windows.
 On average, Dallas homeowners spend about $270 per window*.
 Below are additional cost breakdowns. *Cost data based on sample pricing for window installation from multiple retailers and adjusted for local cost of living.

 When To Replace Windows

-Adding new energy-efficient windows can greatly increase your home's noise reduction, insulation, appearance, value, and comfort.
-Clear indicators that it's time to invest in new windows include the following:
+Replacing your current windows with new energy-efficient ones can greatly boost your home's noise reduction, comfort, insulation, value, and appearance.
+Clear indicators it's time to invest in new windows include:

 - Drafts and cold air coming in through old, loose-fitting windows.